What information is needed for a home insurance quote?

 - You can get a quote online, or work with a captive or independent agent to get a more accurate rate estimate.

 - Start shopping for quotes when you buy a new home, want a lower rate or have the opportunity to bundle with other insurance policies such as auto or life.

 The process of getting a home insurance quote is fairly straightforward, but it’s handy to have essential information on-hand, especially if you want an accurate quote.
-Estimating your home and personal property value is key to knowing how much coverage you need included in your quote.
-You should also figure out what type of risks your home faces to ensure you know which add-on coverages are necessary before getting an insurance quote.
+Personal factors, your home’s characteristics, and policy coverage limits will all impact your rate.
+You may also want to understand what type of risks your home and area faces so you know which add-on coverages you may like to include before getting an insurance quote.